Indian Journal of Artificial Intelligence and Law (e-ISSN: 2582-6999)

 The papers reviewed and approved by the Peer Reviewers and Editors will be published in our upcoming issue of the Journal with an ISSN.
 The Journal may be available in other possible forms and forums.
 The team will be in the process of attainment of adequate recognition standards for the articles published, for which, we will contact you and intimate shortly.

-Please note: After your paper is approved for publication in the proceedings, we will communicate with you.
+Please note: After your manuscript is approved for publication in the journal, we will communicate with you.

 ORCID provides a persistent digital identifier (an ORCID iD) that you own and control, and that distinguishes you from every other researcher.
 You can connect your iD with your professional information — affiliations, grants, publications, peer review, and more.
 You can use your iD to share your information with other systems, ensuring you get recognition for all your contributions, saving you time and hassle, and reducing the risk of errors.